Bonkers is the 90s Disney cartoon I was obsessed with as a kid, and I will defend it to this day.

 How Many Episodes Are There, and Where Can You Watch Bonkers?

-Why Bonkers Deserves a Reboot
+Why the Bonkers Cartoon Deserves a Reboot

-In an era where everything from Animaniacs to X-Men is getting revived, I think Bonkers deserves another shot.
-The “toon cop” concept is timeless, and modern animation could push the contrast between the toon world and the real world even further.
+The toon-cop concept is timeless, and modern animation could push the contrast between the toon world and the real world even further.
 The Lucky Piquel friction would still land, and a fresh audience would eat it up.

 Until that happens, we have Disney+, the retro games, and our memories of that hyperactive bobcat to keep the siren wailing.